About the Series

 Park Hall Auditorium

-Their lecture will also serve as the keynote to this year’s Media for Social Responsibility course focusing on Women Working Behind the Scenes.
+Their lecture will also serve as the keynote to this year’s Media for Social Responsibility course focusing on Life with Autism Spectrum Disorder (ASD).